timdeschryver/rx-query/README.md

 ### `error`

 The error object returned by the query.
-Only available in the error state.
+Only available in the error status.

 ### `retries`

 Number of query retries.
 Is reset every time data is fetched.
-Available on all states.
+Available on all statuses.

 ## Config